Trevo525/gofish/README.md

 - `!fish`
   - Fishing minigame!

+## How it works
+1. The launch options below (`-condebug -con_clearlog`) tell CS2 to output the console logs to `%SteamLibrary%/steamapps/common/Counter-Strike Global Offensive/game/csgo/console.log`.
+2. `main.py` loops that file, through the `CONSOLE_FILE` variable in the .env file, and analyzes the latest lines for commands.
+3. When a comand is matched, it can do many things.
+But, to run commands in the game, it edits the `EXEC_FILE`, in the .env file, with the command it wants to run.
+4. The autoexec needs to have a line like `bind "]" "exec selfbot.cfg"` with that selfbot.cfg matching the EXEC_FILE variable.
+This allows the file that was edited to be run from in game with the `]` key.
+5. Lastly, the python script 'virtually' presses that key so that you don't have to do it.

 ## Game Setup
 1. Add this to your Steam Launch Options for CS2: `+exec autoexec.cfg -condebug -con_clearlog`
 2. Add the following to your [autoexec.cfg](https://www.prosettings.com/csgo-config-autoexec-guide/).
 Or you can add it like I have it in [my autoexec.cfg](https://github.com/Trevo525/cs2-autoexec).